Kanchenjunga North Base Camp Trek-18 days

 Kanchenjunga North Basecamp Trek Difficulty

 Among the south and north base camps of Mt.
 Kanchenjunga, the north base camp is tough to reach.
 The Kanchenjunga north base camp route is challenging but offers the best panoramas.
-The highest point you'll touch during the Kanchenjunga north base camp trekking is Pang Pema at 5,100 meters.
+The highest point you'll touch during the Kanchenjunga north base camp trek is Pang Pema at 5,100 meters.
 The trek covers approximately 175 km and involves 9-11 km of walking daily (6-7 hours).
 Starting the trek from Taplejung, you'll ascend on trodden trails, gaining 500 to 700 meters in elevation each day.
 The route is demanding and requires solid physical fitness to keep going, and you have to be extra careful while ascending and descending.
 Dealing with the strenuous trail will require physical fitness, but your mindset plays a huge role.
 It would be best if you were determined to keep going, and your willpower should be strong.

 Acclimatization & Altitude Sickness